 Webbing Stretcher.
-The webbing stretcher may be made from a piece of wood $\frac{34}{2} \times \frac{34}{2} \times \frac{77}{2}$, preferably with the sides of the block curved in slightly to make it easy to grasp in the hand.
-Five or six 8-penny nails are driven into one end of the block, the heads are cut off, and the ends of the nails are filed to make sharp teeth about $\frac{1}{2}$ inch long.
-The other end of the stretcher is covered with rough leather, felt, or old velvet to prevent the stretcher from slipping and to keep it from marring the side of the frame, in case the wood is to be finished.

-Materials Required for Upholstering

-Footstool Frame.
-The outside measurements of the frame should be 18"

-long, 12" wide, and 3" deep.
-The frame may be made of white pine lumber, 1%" thick, to hold the large number of tacks which will be driven into the edges of the frame and to provide adequate support for the footstool legs.
-The inside corners of the frame should be reinforced with small blocks of wood not more than 1 inch on a side (Fig. 2 A), or with metal corner plates (Fig. 2 B).
+The webbing stretcher may be made from a piece of wood $\frac{3}{4}$ " x $\frac{31}{9}$ " x 7", preferably with the sides of the block curved in slightly to make it easy to grasp in the hand.
+Five or six 8-penny nails are driven into one end of the block, the heads are cut off, and the ends of the nails are filed to make sharp teeth about 1/2 inch long.
+The other end of the stretcher is covered with rough leather, felt, or old velvet to prevent the stretcher from slipping and to keep it from marring the side of the frame. in case the wood is to be finished.
+Materials Required For Upholstering Footstool Frame.
+The outside measurements of the frame should be 18" long, 12" wide, and 3" deep.
+The frame should be made of 11/8" thick white pine lumber, to hold the large number of tacks which will be driven into the edges of the frame and to provide adequate support for. the footstool legs.
+The inside corners of the frame should be reinforced with small blocks of wood not more than 1 inch on a side (Fig. 2A), or with metal corner plates (Fig. 2B).

 Legs.
 Turned legs, 6 to 8 inches in height, may be procured from companies dealing in upholstery materials or may be made locally.
 They give a professional appearance to the finished footstool.
-As they are glued and screwed in place when the stool is ready for the outside cover, their use makes easier the handling of the frame during the process of upholstering.
-Square legs, tapered slightly toward the bottom and also 6 to 8 inches high, may be built into the frame, a continuation of the inside portion of each leg extending into the corner and taking the place of the frame reinforcement mentioned in the paragraph on the footstool frame.
+They should be glued and screwed to the bare wood of the frame either after the top cover has been tacked in place or before the band of upholstery is turned down over the side of the frame.
+(See pages 17 and 18.)
+Square legs, tapered slightly toward the bottom and also 6 to 8 inches high, may be built into the frame, a continuation of the inside portion of each leg extending into the corner and taking the place of the frame re-inforcement mentioned in the paragraph on the footstool frame.
 Screws.
-Eight screws at least 1⁄2 inch longer than the holes in the legs are needed for attaching legs to frame.
+Eight screws at least $\frac{1}{2}$ inch longer than the holes in the legs are needed for attaching to the frame legs which are not built into the frame.
+Tacks.
+Upholsterer's tacks in the following sizes and amounts are used: